 "My mother and father also had the outside catering business Hillary Caterers (my dad said the name "Syd's" wasn't upmarket enough), and they used to put on a dinner for the old people at Shoreditch Church every year," she says.
 "I don't know how they managed it.
 The kitchens were down in the basement and you had one of these dumb waits, or you had to drag it up the stairs.
-My brother and I were put to work with the potato rumbler."
+I was put to work with the potato rumbler."

 The food served back at Syd's in the day doesn't sound half bad either.

-"It was saveloys, slices of bread with a dollop of mustard, and pies," remembers Jane.
+"It was saveloys, slices of bread with a dollop of mustard, and pies," remembers Tothill.
 "They used to carve a hock of ham on the front.
 It was different times."

 "Dad is the only one to have been granted a licence to sell on the steps of St. Paul's," she says proudly, pointing to one of the numerous newspaper clippings on the wall of the stall.

 Sadly, things at Syd's are different now.
 While the original stall was tailor-made made on nearby Hackney Road with etched glass and brass rails, today Tothill has vandals to contend with, and often comes to work to find the stall daubed with graffiti and the debris of weekend clubbers.

 "I'm absolutely mortified," she says, showing me where the stall's varnish has started to bubble from the paint stripper used to clean away the vandals' scribbles.